-As an insurance buyer, you want to make sure you're getting the best coverage for your money.
-That's why it's important to do your research and compare different policies before making a decision.
+When buying life insurance, you want to make sure you're getting the best coverage for your money.
+It's important to do your research and compare different policies from companies like Assurant Life before making a decision.

 Who is Assurant Life Insurance?